grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Set the planes down steep," said Hemi, "full power to the electric motors.
 Drive us down as fast as possible."
 Gregory pushed the main throttles all the way forward, and the hum of the electric motors rose up around them mixing with the sound of water rushing in to fill the boat.
 The rows of smaller dials showing the tank-fill statuses within their pitted chrome casings --- one with a cracked glass face --- all rose evenly and quickly.

-The _Prospect's_ bow fell downwards ahead of them.
+The _Prospect_'s bow fell downwards ahead of them.
 Percy and Hemi grabbed the hanging leather straps and counter-angled themselves against the incline.
 The boat was going down fast enough that they could feel their stomachs rise against the descent.

 The ship-to-ship radio lit up, and the communication from the pursuing sub continued where it had left off when Percy closed the hatch.
 "Diving submarine: you are ordered to discontinue your dive.
 Return to the surface and disengage your engines.
 If you do not, we _will_ launch a torpedo at you.
 Under the International Waters Territorial Authority Control Agreement we are permitted to inspect any--" Percy punched the button cutting power to the ship-to-ship radio.